 Delivery charges includes charges for shipping and handling, postage, freight, transportation, drayage, transfer, crating, packing, wrapping, parcel post, portage, loading, rigging, lading, tonnage, weight, burden, documentation, etc. Delivery charges can vary by weight, size, fragility, and speed of shipping.

-Yes, sales tax applies when the seller adds delivery charges for goods subject to sales tax.
-Shipping and handling charges are considered delivery charges, and are subject to sales tax.
-Delivery charges by the seller are part of the selling price whether they are billed separately, itemized, or the seller is also the carrier.
-Limiting the charges to the actual cost of delivery to the seller does not mean that the delivery charges may be deducted or excluded.
+It depends.
+Sales tax applies when the seller adds delivery charges on products that are subject to sales tax.
+Delivery charges by a seller are part of the selling price whether they are billed separately, itemized, or the seller is also the carrier.
+If the seller is responsible for the cost of delivery, they may not deduct or exclude the delivery charges.

-If a sale includes both taxable and nontaxable goods, and delivery charges are a component of the selling price, retail sales tax applies to the percentage of delivery charges due on taxable goods.
-Retail sales tax is not due on delivery charges due on exempt goods.
+Yes.
+If the delivery charges are included in the selling price, then retail sales tax will only be applied to the percentage of the delivery charges on the taxable goods.

 To determine what percentage of the delivery charge is taxable, the seller may use one of the following calculations:

 - A percentage based on the total sales price of the taxable goods, compared to the total sales price of all the goods in the shipment.

 - A percentage based on the total weight of the taxable goods, compared to the total weight of all goods in the shipment.

 If the selling price did not include sales tax on a product subject to sales tax, then use tax is due.
 The amount subject to use tax includes the delivery charge paid, or the amount given to the seller, or the amount given on behalf of the seller.